rakus/jar-presenter/README.md

 server, but it **needs** a start page.

 By default the start page is called `index.html`.
-If the start page has a different name, a file called `jarp-filemap.properties` can be created to map `index.html` to another file.
+If the start page has a different name, a file called `jarp-metadata.properties` can be created to define the start page with the entry `start-page`.

-Assuming the start page should be `Cool-Presentation.html`, the file `jarp-filemap.properties` needs following content (don't forget leading `/`!):
+If the start page should be `Presentation.html` and the title of the presentation is "My Presentation", `jarp-metadata.properties` contains:

 ```
-/index.html=/Cool-Presentation.html
+title=My Presentation
+start-page=/Cool-Presentation.html
 ```

-When using the `build` sub-command the option `-i` triggers the generation of this file.
+When using the sub command `build`, the values of the options `-i` and `-t` are used to create this file.

 ### Content Types